What to invest in when getting started: a beginner’s guide

 Funds

-A fund is a type of pooled, or collective investment, where lots of investors all put money in and a fund manager decides which companies to invest it in.
-This gives investors access to a spread of companies, with 40 to 60 held in a single fund being fairly typical.
-In turn, this spreads risk far and wide, rather than simply buying one or a handful of shares, which is much higher risk.
+A fund is a type of pooled investment, where lots of investors put money in and a fund manager makes the investment decisions.
+If a manager invests in shares, they own a spread of companies, with 40 to 60 in a single fund being fairly typical.
+Such a number spreads risk far and wide, rather than owning a handful of shares, which is much higher risk.

-Funds are structured as either unit trusts or open-ended investment companies (OEICs), but in practice there is little difference between the two as far as investors are concerned.
-To find out what those subtle differences are, we explain all you need to know in the link below.
+Funds are structured as either unit trusts or open-ended investment companies (OEICs), but in practice there’s little difference between the two as far as investors are concerned.
+To learn more about the subtle differences between the two, we explain everything you need to know in the link below.

-As part of conducting research to try and separate the wheat from the chaff, check out interactive investor’s Super 60 rated list, which highlights our favourite options.
+As part of your research into different funds, check out interactive investor’s Super 60 list of investment ideas, which contains our analysts’ favourite options.

-In terms of which types of funds should a beginner investor consider, multi-asset funds are viewed as a sensible starting point.
+Multi-asset funds are viewed as a sensible starting point for a beginner investor.
 These funds split your money across a mix of different assets, but they mainly buy shares, bonds and property.
 Some may also have a small amount of exposure to so-called alternative assets, such as gold.

-A mixture of assets will, in theory, perform differently from each other in different market conditions, which will help your portfolio grow and avoid large fluctuations in overall value when stock markets fall.
+A mix of assets will theoretically perform differently from one other in different market conditions, which will help your portfolio grow and avoid large fluctuations in overall value when stock markets fall.

-interactive investor has six quick-start funds aimed at beginner investors to help make investing easy.
+interactive investor has six Quick-start Funds aimed at beginner investors to help make investing easy.
 Each fund invests in both shares and bonds.
-We offer a choice of three passively managed funds from Vanguard and three actively managed funds from BMO Global Asset Management.
+We offer a choice of three passively managed funds from Vanguard and three actively managed funds from Royal London Asset Management.

 Pros

-- Plenty of choice – thousands of funds to choose from and different types of investment to pick: shares, bonds, property and alternative investments
+• Plenty of choice.
+There are thousands of multi-asset funds to choose from with options mixing shares, bonds, property and alternative investments

-- Useful for investors who do not have time or inclination to buy shares
+• Useful for investors who do not have the time or inclination to buy shares.

 Cons

-- Active funds cost more than a tracker fund or ETF that simply tries to replicate an index or market
+• Active funds cost more than a tracker fund or ETF that simply replicate an index or market

 Investment trusts

-Investment trusts are, like funds, a type of pooled investment that invests in what is often referred to as a 'basket', or selection, of underlying assets such as equities, bonds or property.
+Investment trusts are also a type of pooled investment.
+They invest in what is often referred to as a 'basket', or selection, of underlying assets such as shares, bonds or property.

-But, unlike funds, investment trusts are listed on the London Stock Exchange and have a number of structural differences, which investors can use to their advantage.
+But, unlike funds, investment trusts are listed on the London Stock Exchange (LSE) and have several structural differences that investors can use to their advantage.

-As an investment trust is listed on the London Stock Exchange, there are two 'layers' of activity: the performance of the underlying investments that are held within the investment trust, and its share price.
+As an investment trust is listed on the LSE, there are two 'layers' of activity: the performance of the underlying investments within the investment trust, and its share price.

 Just like any other share, the share price of an investment trust goes up and down according to investor demand and supply.
-An investment trust that has a higher share price than the underlying investments are worth (the net asset value) is said to trade on a premium, whereas an investment trust with a share price lower than what the underlying investments are worth is said to trade on a discount.
+An investment trust that has a higher share price than the underlying investments are worth (the net asset value, or NAV) is said to trade on a premium, while an investment trust with a share price lower than what the underlying investments are worth is said to trade on a discount.

-The ability to buy an investment trust on a discount – at a cheaper price than the value of all the investments it owns – is one of the bells and whistles in the investment trust structure that investors can benefit from, as returns are enhanced if the discount gets smaller.
-It can, of course, work against investors, as if the discount goes the other way and increases, or widens, this will instead magnify losses.
+The ability to buy an investment trust on a discount – at a cheaper price than the value of all the investments it owns – is one of the ‘perks’ of the investment trust structure for investors, as returns are enhanced if the discount shrinks.
+It can, of course, work against investors if the discount increases, or widens, as this magnifies losses.

-Another differentiator between funds and trusts is that investment trusts are allowed to gear (borrow to invest).
+Another difference between funds and trusts is that investment trusts are allowed to gear (or borrow) to invest.
 The main thing to get to grips with here is that the ability to gear can boost performance if markets rise, but greater losses can occur if the market falls.
-Check out our beginner guide to investment trusts, which contains much more detail regarding how gearing works in practice:

-The next thing to point out is that trusts do not have to distribute all the income generated by their assets every year.
-Investment trusts can hold back up to 15% of income generated each year, which means they can build up a ‘rainy day’ reserve to bolster dividend payouts in leaner years.
-In contrast, funds have to return all of the income generated each year back to investors.
+Trusts don’t have to distribute all the income generated by their assets every year.
+They can hold back up to 15% of income generated each year, which means they can build up a ‘rainy day’ reserve to bolster dividend payouts in leaner years.
+In contrast, funds must return to investors all the income generated each year.

-This is a key advantage for income investors, as it means that dividends are more sustainable and can continue to be paid during tough periods, with 2020 being a good example.
-Over the course of that year scores of UK companies reduced, suspended or cut dividend payments to shareholders.
-But despite the difficult backdrop, the vast majority of trusts (around 80%) managed to not cut their dividends, mainly due to dipping into the dividend reserves.
+This is a key advantage for income investors, as it means that dividends are more sustainable and continue to be paid during tough periods, with 2020 being a good example.
+Over the course of that year, scores of UK companies reduced, suspended or cut dividend payments to shareholders.
+But despite the difficult backdrop, most trusts (around 80%) managed to avoid cutting their dividends, mainly due to dipping into the rainy day reserves.

 Pros